markuslw/GenNarrate/README.md

 # 🧠 GenNarrate
 A generative artificial intelligence project by @markuslw and @toropdahl for the INF-3993 course @ UiT

+---
+This project is a web application that allows users to provide an LLM with prompts or files, which the LLM uses in combination with RAG to provide a response.
+The application is built using Flask for the backend and inference, and React.js for the frontend.

 ## 📁 Structure

 ```